Implementation and Evaluation of SiPM-Based Photon Counting Receiver for IoT Applications: Conclusions

 During the characterizations of SiPM's standard output, the average FWHM of pulses was approximately 8~ns.
 A voltage thresholding method was developed and implemented using an op-amp-based comparator with hysteresis to count the detected photons avoiding the background electrical noise.
 The final configured threshold was decided based on sweeping this threshold voltage in numerical simulation and real-time hardware.
 Results show that both offline and real-time voltage threshold methods approached the theoretical Poisson limit through the standard output of the SiPM.
-In addition, the demonstrated real-time system achieved a BER of $2.45 \times 10^{-3}$ at -74.98~dBm of incident optical power with an average of 7.89 detected photons per bit at 1~Mbps under 620~nm LED, which has 2.45\% difference with Poisson limit.
+In addition, the real-time system demonstrated a BER of $2.45 \times 10^{-3}$ at a data rate of 1~Mbps under an incident optical power of \mbox{-74.98}~dBm, using a 620~nm LED.
+This result was achieved with an average of 7.89 detected photons per bit, which has a 2.45\% difference considering the Poisson limit for detected photons.
+The detected photons suggest an estimated total of 219 incident photons, indicating a 14.4~dB gap from the Poisson limit for incident photons, considering a PDE of 3.6\%.
+While this gap might be reduced by using a SiPM with higher PDE, the difference in the Poisson limit for detected photons will remain the same regardless of the choice in SiPM.
 Moreover, the relationship between the GBP of the SiPM readout circuit and the target data rate to achieve a BER of $10^{-3}$ was evaluated through numerical simulations and offline data processing.
 The simulation results show that receiver GBP needs at least 120~MHz with a bandwidth of 6~MHz to maintain the counting ability when the comparator threshold is set to 1~mV.
 The reason behind the limitation in the SiPM's counting ability is the bandwidth restriction below 6 MHz, which leads to a significant increase in the pulse width.
 Overall, to maintain photon-counting ability at the receiver, it is necessary to have a minimum GBP of around 120 MHz when the gain and bandwidth settings are configured to 20 and 6 MHz, respectively.